itsJensin/Malachite-Tracker-Cases-For-Mochi/README.md

 <img width="400" height="225" alt="disassembled sized" src="https://github.com/user-attachments/assets/66e68249-7989-44b4-99a8-26c24d147395" />
 </p></br>

+> Before doing any building, **check the Mochi boards fit into the bases.** The tolerance is very tight and you may need to sand down the edges to make it fit nicely.

-The first step is to prepare the batteries and the PCBs for soldering.
+🟢 The first step is to prepare the batteries and the PCBs for soldering.
 1. If your battery cables aren't already stripped, strip about 3mm of the sheath off of the end of the battery's wires.
 <sup>For reference, the protruding pillars on the bottom case pieces are around 3mm, so you can use these as a rough measurement if needed.</sup>